Donkie/gConfig/README.md

 Type   | Name        | Description
 ---    | ---         | ---
 string | id          | The unique identifier enum   | realm       | Must be any of `gConfig.Server / gConfig.Shared / gConfig.Client`.
 A server/shared item can only be edited by authorized players.
 Only shared/client items are visible to the clientside.
-All realm types are visible to the serverside.
-All items are stored on the server/db, never on the clients machine.
-Client items are unique to each player. enum   | access      | Must be any of `gConfig.User / gConfig.Admin / gConfig.SuperAdmin / gConfig.None`.
+Server/shared item types are visible to the serverside.
+Server/shared items are stored on the server/db.
+Client items are unique to each player, they are stored on the clients machine. enum   | access      | Must be any of `gConfig.User / gConfig.Admin / gConfig.SuperAdmin / gConfig.None`.
 The default access level.
 Only applicable to server/shared items.
 Setting to None means nobody has access to this by default. string | name        | A pretty name string | description | A pretty description